 - Dún Laoghaire-Rathdown Housing service

-Similarly, the other three councils provide a range of services encompassing libraries, beaches and public spaces, sports and the arts scene, including artists’ residencies and festivals.
+Similarly, Dublin’s other three authorities provide a range of services in the city’s suburbs.
+These encompass libraries, parks, beaches, public spaces, sports and the arts scene.
+Artist residencies and festivals often fall under their remit too.

 - Dublin City Council Culture and Amenities services